Our Parents

 Our free tool provides options, advice, and next steps based on your unique situation.

-If you do find that your parent is taking a medication on the Beer’s list, this doesn’t mean the doctor has prescribed inappropriately.
-It does mean, however, that it’s extra important to review the benefits and burdens of this medication.
-It’s also extra important to ask about non-drug alternatives for treating whatever problem the Beer’s list medication is intended to treat.
+If you find that your parent is taking a medication on the Beers Criteria List, it’s important to review the benefits and drawbacks of the medication.
+It’s also important to ask about non-drug alternatives for treating whatever problem the medication is intended to treat, as adverse drug interactions are one of the most common medication problems in the elderly.

 Talk with a Senior Care Advisor